rotabull/rotabull-ch-acceptance-helper/README.md

 ## Events

-This action can be run on `pull_request` or `repository dispatch`.
+This action can be run on `pull_request`.

+In the future, it may also be run on a `repository dispatch`.
 In the case of a repository dispatch, a client payload must be provided:

 ```
 {